cybermaggedon/pyvera/README.md

 # Get room
 room = ve.get_room("Heating")

-# Iterate, deleting all Heating scenes.
+# Iterate, find scenes in a room and delete them
 scenes = ve.get_scenes()
 for i in scenes:
     if i.room == room: